Lemon Crumb Cake is a New York style coffee cake with a delicate fresh lemon flavor, made with my special lemon infused sugar.

 I patterned this recipe after one of my favorite coffee cakes on the blog, my Cardamom Crumb Cake.
 I made it for the family and realized it was too good not to share with you guys.
 It bakes up nice and tall, and it’s fluffy on the inside with a nice thick nubbly crumb crust on the top.
 But best of all it’s laced with the most delicate lemon flavor ~ that’s because the flavor is infused into the sugar that then bakes into the cake.
 The kitchen smells incredible, and everybody lunges for the first piece.

-You know I adore lemon, and I’m constantly on a crusade to figure out new and better ways to get lemon flavor into my food.
-This is a favorite technique of mine, you first saw it when I made my buttery Lemon Sugar Shortbread.
-That stuff is divine, by the way.
+You know I adore lemon, and I’m always on a quiet crusade to find better ways to get real lemon flavor into my baking.
+This is one of my favorite techniques, and you may remember it from my buttery Lemon Sugar Shortbread (still one of my all-time favorites).

 Lemon Sugar Crumb Cake